ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 ###Deadline
 IMD poster should be uploaded to your webspace by 9.00am on Friday 30th October so we can take a look through them during the lecture.
 The IxD presentations will take place on the same day in BA-03-009.

+---

 ##Deliverable 03 – Design Essay Webpage (50%)
-Students will be asked to write an essay on one designer from a supplied list of historical and contemporary figures.
-The essay will be created as a single page website with the design of the website to reflect the chosen designers style.

-Details of requirements for this project will be posted in Week 06.
+For the final we would like to you write an essay of no less than 1,500 words on one of the designers listed below.

+Your essay should be well planned and researched before you start writing.
+Take a look at a few of the designers in question to see which one you wish to cover.

+Your final essay should be in the form of a single page website suitably illustrated with photographs and images of the designers work.
+You may want to consider designing your essay in the style of the designer chosen or you may wish to use your own approach. **All** sources should be properly referenced one of our former IMD students [David Turner](https://davidturner.name/) created this very useful tool [ReferenceIt](https://referenceit.org) to help make the job easier.

+Before taking your essay to the web you should submit it to Turnitin for a quick review of originality.
+I will run through this process in Week 08.

+This project equates to 50% of your final mark for this module.
+10% of this will cover use of proper grammar and spelling and another 10% will be given over to the final design.

+You should write your essay with [Markdown](https://daringfireball.net/projects/markdown) in the first instance.
+This will allow you to concentrate on the content at the beginning.
+Once completed you can convert it to [HTML5](https://daringfireball.net/projects/markdown/dingus) and add some CSS3 magic.

+- Jan Tschichold
+- Paul Rand
+- Saul Bass
+- Massimo Vignelli
+- Josef Müller Brockmann
+- Neville Brody
+- Paula Scher
+- Wolfgang Weingart
+- Stefan Sagmeister
+- Erik Spiekermann
+- Marian Bantjes
+- Jessica Hische

+Your essay should be uploaded to your GitHub site/ Workspace by noon on 18th December 2015.